Community members gather to discuss state of Tri-County public schools

 NORTH CHARLESTON, S.C.
 (WCBD) – Educators and community leaders from across the Lowcountry came to Trident Technical College to discuss the state of public schools across the Tri-County area.

-“The idea is to get people,” Dr. Jacqueline McLemore, who is volunteer for Charleston Shared Future, said, “constituents, community members, everyday people sitting at the table together; identifying what their priority issues are, what they’d like to see done about them and hearing from each other.”
+“The idea is to get people — constituents, community members, everyday people sitting at the table together; identifying what their priority issues are, what they’d like to see done about them and hearing from each other,” said Dr. Jacqueline McLemore, a volunteer for Charleston Shared Future.

-“Just hearing some of the things that I feel and believe in from other people around the table we sat at,” Donna Brown Newton said, “made a big difference.
-It opened up my mind to a lot of things.”
+“Just hearing some of the things that I feel and believe in from other people around the table we sat at made a big difference.
+It opened up my mind to a lot of things,” said Donna Brown Newton.

 Organizers say having that variety of voices come together to share ideas is invaluable in their pursuit to improve the public education system.

-“We want to bring people who represent very different perspectives,” McLemore said, “who have different roles in the community, are different ages, have had different experiences with education.”
+“We want to bring people who represent very different perspectives who have different roles in the community, are different ages, have had different experiences with education,” added McLemore.

-So many different perspectives means differing opinions, but one thing Merrill Towns Chapman says her group agreed on is the need for better student equity in schools.
+So many different perspectives mean differing opinions.
+But one thing Merrill Towns Chapman says her group agreed on is the need for better student equity in schools.

 With such a large, diverse group of people participating in Thursday’s conversation, leaders say it’s evident education is a top priority in the Tri-County area.